veloce/vim-behat/README.md

 for [Behat](http://behat.org).

-Behat uses the same langage as cucumber (Gherkin), so indent and syntax scripts are the same as cucumber's runtime files.
+Behat uses the same langage as cucumber (Gherkin), so indent and syntax scripts are the same as cucumber runtime files.
 Only the compiler and ftplugin change.

 Features:

 * autocompletion of steps (with `<C-X><C-O>`)
 * jump to step definition (**behat version from 2.2 and ctags are required**) with tag commands `<C-]>`, `<C-W>]`, `<C-W>}`
-* compiler plugin allow you to run behat with `:make` and see errors in the quickfix window
+* compiler plugin that allow you to run behat with `:make` and see errors in the quickfix window

 ## Installation